 During my master’s thesis work, I remember analyzing a sample of killer whale blubber in the contaminant lab in Antwerp.
 It was a sample from a newborn individual who had stranded on the German coast.
 I ran this sample with my humpback whale extracts.
 When I measured the killer whale contaminants, they were so concentrated that we had to dilute the extract a million times to measure them accurately.
 I realized how contaminated killer whales are, compared to other animals.
 Through their position in the food web, they accumulate large quantities of contaminants like pesticides and flame retardants that affect their reproductive and immune health.
 It made me want to study killer whales more than anything else.

 I met my PhD advisor at the end of my master’s program.
 She offered me a PhD project on killer whales contaminants and feeding ecology in the North Atlantic Ocean.
 I immediately said yes, and flew to Quebec to start a new life.
-After four and a half years of intense work, I obtained my PhD in September 2023.
-I am now a postdoctoral fellow at McGill until June 2024, and then I am starting a new position in Vancouver!
+After four and a half years of intense work, I defended my PhD in September 2023.
+After a 9-month mini postdoc at McGIll, I am starting a new position in Vancouver, at Simon Fraser University (July 2024).

-Outside of academia and science communication, I love to explore new places, walk in the forest, do yoga, and cook delicious vegetarian food.
+Outside of academia and science communication, I love to travel, walk in the forest, do yoga, and cook delicious vegetarian food.
 I am also a devoted pet parent, and always cuddling with my adorable one-eared cat, Nala.